awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. For **Tenancy host resource group**, you can specify a host resource group for a BYOL AMI to use on Dedicated Hosts\.
 You do not have to have already allocated Dedicated Hosts in your account before you use this feature\.
 Your instances will automatically launch onto Dedicated Hosts regardless\.
 Note that an AMI based on a license configuration association can be mapped to only one host resource group at a time\.
 For more information, see [Host resource groups](https://docs.aws.amazon.com/license-manager/latest/userguide/host-resource-groups.html) in the *AWS License Manager User Guide*\.

 1. For **License configurations**, specify the license configuration to use\.
 You can launch instances against the specified license configuration to track your license usage\.
-For more information, see [Create a license configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *AWS License Manager User Guide*\.
+For more information, see [Create a license configuration](https://docs.aws.amazon.com/license-manager/latest/userguide/create-license-configuration.html) in the *License Manager User Guide*\.

 1. To configure instance metadata options for all of the instances that are associated with this version of the launch template, do the following: